jjuback/gc-excelviewer/README.md

 # Excel Viewer
 Powered by [Wijmo](http://www.wijmo.com/products/wijmo-5), this extension provides read-only viewers for CSV files and Excel spreadsheets within the current Visual Studio Code workspace.

-> This extension requires Visual Studio Code 1.23.0 or greater.
+> This extension requires Visual Studio Code 1.23.0 or greater, as it now uses the new Webview API.

 This extension no longer requires access to an external CDN, which prevented it from being used behind a firewall.
-This version fixes issues where changes to CSV file structure were not immediately reflected in the preview window.
-It also includes improvements for CSV file parsing, particularly for fields that span multiple lines.
-New features also include optional line numbers and the ability to comment out lines that begin with a specified character.
+This version adds settings for controlling the display format of numeric columns in CSV files.
+It also includes fixes for compatibility with other CSV file extensions.
 See the changelog for details.

 ## CSV Usage
 For files with a .csv, .tsv, or .tab extension, use the explorer context menu or editor title menu to invoke the `Open Preview` command.
 The contents of the file will be displayed in a [FlexGrid](http://demos.wijmo.com/5/Angular/Explorer/Explorer/#/grid/intro) control, which supports sorting and filtering via its column headers.